-Challenges of converting existing plants to hydrogen
+Challenges of converting existing plants from fossil fuels to hydrogen

 The demand for hydrogen is taking serious shape as an alternative to other fuels such as natural gas.
 The reason lies on the one hand in the sustainable nature and, on the other, that various prognoses show that more and more hydrogen will become available.